madspihlrasmussen/sandbox/README.md

 # sandbox
-Sandbox for testing
-Nothin of any importance here.
+Sandbox for testing.
+Nothing of any importance here.
 Just playing in the sandbox to learn my way around both Jupyter and GitHub.